NREL/PVDegradationTools/docs/source/user_guide/meteorological-data.rst

 ``PVDeg`` provides tools for the accelerated downloading of meteorological data outside of HPC environments.
 This is particularly useul for ``PVGIS`` which allows us to download up to
 30 locations per second of tmy data.
 Due to the single-threaded nature of Python, we are traditionally limited to 1 request at a time.
 Often, ``PVGIS`` takes 2-3 seconds per location.
 This cumulates in massive download times for large datasets.
-We can use ``Dask`` for parallelization to greatly accellerate this process and approach the 30 requests per second rate limit.
+We can use ``Dask`` for parallelization to greatly accelerate this process and approach the 30 requests per second rate limit.

 ..
     .. image::  meteorological-data-letails/parallel-download.svg
         :alt: parallel downloading visualization

 We can see that abstract potential speedup offered by parallelization.
-It is easy to utilize this funtionality as provided by ``pvdeg.weather.weather_distributed``.
+It is easy to utilize this functionality as provided by ``pvdeg.weather.weather_distributed``.

 .. autofunction:: pvdeg.weather.weather_distributed
    :no-index: